dunnkers/generative-adversarial-networks/README.md

 → in the case of Peregrine, it is recommended to set `data_dir` to somewhere in `/data/<s_number>/`.
 ## About
-By Loran Knol, Elisa Oostwal[Jeroen Overschie](https://dunnkers.com).
+By Loran Knol, Elisa Oostwal, Thijs Havinga and Jeroen Overschie.